Pineapple Upside Down Cake Doughnuts – transform the ultimate retro Pineapple Upside Down Cake into baked doughnuts, sweet bites of nostalgia!

 As I reminisced, I had a vision of Pineapple Upside Down Cake Doughnuts.
 The little canned slices seem to be begging for it, don’t you think?

 I baked a batch yesterday, and was so excited I just had to share them right away.
-I think you’ll forgive me for not posting my intended healthy recipe and letting this skip the queue.
 Between nostalgia and sweet euphoria, I couldn’t resist.